msg2santoshsagar/Coding-Solutions/src/com/alife/hackerrank/README.md

 Refrence : https://www.hackerrank.com/challenges/simple-text-editor/problem

 In this challenge, you must implement a simple text editor.
-Initially, your editor contains an empty string, .
-You must perform  operations of the following  types:
+Initially, your editor contains an empty string, S .
+You must perform Q operations of the following 4 types:

-1. append - Append string  to the end of .
+1. append(W) - Append string W to the end of S.
-2. delete - Delete the last  characters of .
+2. delete(k) - Delete the last k characters of S .
-3. print - Print the  character of .
+3. print(K) - Print the kth character of .
-4. undo - Undo the last (not previously undone) operation of type  or , reverting  to the state it was in prior to that 			operation.
+4. undo() - Undo the last (not previously undone) operation of type 1 or 2 , reverting S  to the state it was in prior to that 			operation.

 ## Input Format

-The first line contains an integer, , denoting the number of operations.
+The first line contains an integer, Q , denoting the number of operations.
-Each line  of the  subsequent lines (where ) defines an operation to be performed.
-Each operation starts with a single integer,  (where ), denoting a type of operation as defined in the Problem Statement above.
+Each line i of the  subsequent lines (where 0<= i <= Q) defines an operation to be performed.
+Each operation starts with a single integer t,  (where ), denoting a type of operation as defined in the Problem Statement above.
 If the operation requires an argument,  is followed by its space-separated argument.
 For example, if  and , line  will be 1 abcd.

 ## Constraints